agkozak/78curves/README.md

 **NOTE:** If Equalizer APO does not seem to be working with your output device, try selecting it, selecting "Troubleshooting options" below, and then choose "Install as SFX/EFX (experimental)" in the dropdown menu to the right.

+After a major Windows update, it is normal to have to run the Configurator and select all relevant options again.

 You will need to reboot your computer every time you make changes using the Configurator.

 ## Installing the Library of EQ Curves